A Close Look at the

 - Mitchell LM.
 Warning letter to Vaughn R. Cook, May 8, 2015.

-- ZYTO scan reports provided to me by three patients.
+- ZYTO scan reports provided to me by several patients.

 - Carter CL.
 A 50-State Report on Unfair and Deceptive Acts and Practices Statutes.
 National Center for Consumer Law, Feb 2009.